benjaminhuanghuang/angular-study/_Courses/The Modern Angular Bootcamp/07-Routing and Navigation Between Pages/01-add-routing.md

   ├── MODULE_NAME.module.ts
 ```

+1. Do not need to export the component in the MODULE_NAME.module.ts.
+Because we are no longer directly using the component in any other module .
+2. Import the MyComponent in the routing module MODULE_NAME-routing.module.ts
-Define the routing rules in the routing module MODULE_NAME-routing.module.ts
+3. Define the routing rules in the routing module to show the component when the user navigates to a specific path.
 ```ts
 import { MyComponent } from 'MODULE_NAME/COMPONENT_NAME';